lewisf/lewisf.github.com/_posts/2012-05-08-we-have-we-need-my-transition.md

 Here are just a couple things I noted on my switch from Rails to Django over the course of the last 5 weeks.

-- **Asset Pipeline.** Rails 3 has spoiled me with the built in asset pipeline, and the advantages it presents developers with - most importantly stylesheet, script organization.
+- **Asset Pipeline.** Rails 3 has spoils (or annoys but mostly spoils) developers  with the built in asset pipeline, and the advantages it presents developers with - most importantly stylesheet, script organization.
 Combined with preprocessors like SASS and CoffeeScript, Rails' Asset Pipeline provided me with a painfree experience in dealing with having my scripts/styles available on the pages that need them.
 To get the something similar in Django, I plugged in